iamrajharshit/-E-Commerce-Sales-Data-Analysis/README.md

 # Python and SQL E-commerce Analysis Project

-This project involves analyzing an eCommerce dataset using Python for data manipulation and SQL for querying a MySQL database.
+This project involves analyzing an [eCommerce dataset](https://www.kaggle.com/datasets/devarajv88/target-dataset?select=products.csv
+) using Python for data manipulation and SQL for querying a MySQL database.
 The analysis explores various aspects of the data, including customer locations, sales, order statistics, and payment trends.

 ## Project Structure

 - **`Questions.txt`**: Contains questions or tasks that guided the analysis.
 - **`csv_to_sql.py`**: A Python script for converting CSV files into SQL tables.
-- **`dataset_link.txt`**: A link to the dataset used.
 - **`python+sql_ecommerce.ipynb`**: A Jupyter notebook integrating Python and SQL for data analysis.

 ## Features